TRUTH ABOUT ESTIMATES

 Storm Contracting ensures you are getting the most for your money and knowing the truth about estimates is the best way to do business as an informed buyer.

-When someone is looking for a contractor to complete a home improvement project such as bathroom remodeling, painting, or roofing, the first step is usually to get estimates.
-An estimate can range anywhere from cousin Joe saying something like “I could do that for five hundred bucks!” to a professional, spending a considerable amount of time measuring and calculating costs in order to provide you with a competitive yet profitable “bid.”
+The Truth About Estimates: When someone is looking for a contractor to complete a home improvement project such as roofing, the first step is usually to get estimates.
+Estimates can range from cousin Joe saying “I could do that for five hundred bucks!” to a professional, spending a a lot of time calculating costs in order to provide you with a competitive “bid.”

 In the retail remodeling and building business this is standard practice, and when we do retail work we provide estimates.
-This is to ensure you are getting the most for your money and is the proper way to do business.
+This is to ensure you are getting the most for your money and is the proper way to do business, in the retail space.

 The situation is different with insurance claims.
 I hope the following information will explain why getting estimates for an insurance claim is NOT in your best interest, and is a waste of your time and potentially, money!

-–When the adjuster comes to see your property they will inspect all the damages that they can see and they will write up their estimate for the replacement of all damaged items to your property.
+–When the adjuster comes to see your property they will inspect all the damages.
+They will write up their estimate for the replacement of all damaged items to your property.

 -The adjuster will separate the claim into separate segments.
 The total claim is called the Replacement Cost Value (RCV).
 The second part is called Depreciation, third is deductible and the final is Actual Cash Value (ACV).